Our part-time Flex MBA program offers a concentration in Project Management

 - PMGT 416 Decision Making and Ethics on Projects (1 credit): This class looks at the factors and processes for making effective and ethical decisions on projects.
 The unknowns, complexities, time and cost pressures, and cross-functional stakeholders make good decision-making imperative for both long-term and short-term success.
 Students will use a variety of tools and techniques for team decision-making.
 Class includes a role-play game based on the Challenger accident to explore issues.
 Prerequisites: PMGT 409.
 Can be taken Concurrently: PMGT 409.

-You may choose 5 credits from the following list:
+Choose 5 credits from the following list:

 - PMGT 412 Advanced Scheduling and Scheduling Tools (1 credit): This course deals with developing a schedule in MS Project in a hands-on class.
 Students will learn to build a fully resource loaded, networked, and baselined schedule in MS Project, and how to manage from that schedule.
 Students will also explore the principles of critical chain scheduling, dealing with risks in schedules, and using the schedule to forecast outcomes and communicate effectively with stakeholders about time expectations.
 Prerequisites: PMGT 409 and PMGT 410 and PMGT 411.